usbong/TIME/notes/LessonsLearnedDevNotes.md

 ### OBJECTIVE

-auto-generate puzzle for the day if does NOT yet exist when user enters the web service,<br/>
+AUTO-GENERATE puzzle for the day if does NOT yet exist when user enters the web service,<br/>
 --> due to: SERVER was shutdown, et cetera;<br/>
 --> keyphrase: a puzzle for the day always exists